WDI-SEA/react-development-course-materials/02-React State/04-section-recap1.md

 **Talking Points**:

-- Now that you've wrapped up the Blog project, take a moment to review the component lifecycle at a high level.
+- Now that you've wrapped up the blog project, take a moment to review the component lifecycle at a high level.

-- Seen here is an example of a Post Component.
+- Seen here is an example of a `Post` component.

 - In the `Post` component above, there are three things to notice: